 2.We couldn’t leave until we all agreed.

 Jury verdicts in the US have to be unanimous.
 Either you all agree, or you stay for a long time.
-Sure, if you remain deadlocked for a long enough time, the judge will declare a mistrial, but that could be a few days.
+Sure, if you remain deadlocked for long enough the judge will declare a mistrial, but that could be a few days.
 Most of us couldn’t afford to lose a few days of work.

 So, the jurors had to all agree, and quickly.
 The pain would keep getting worse the longer they took.